North Dakota Mesothelioma Lawyer

 The Minot Landfill accepted waste shipments from 1961 until 1971, including oil drums, battery casings, asbestos, and more.
 The waste products stored at the site contaminated nearby soil and groundwater, leading the EPA to add it to its Superfund National Priorities list.
 The site was removed from the list in 1997 after the completion of cleanup activities.

-Occupations at Risk for Asbestos Exposure
+What North Dakota Occupations Are at Risk for Asbestos Exposure?

 Many industries used asbestos throughout most of the 20th Century for its inexpensiveness, strength, and heat-resistant properties.
 Fields with a higher risk of asbestos exposure in North Dakota include the following: